Tutorial

 code that "lives" in other targets, list those targets here.
 If this

-target imports code that "lives" in .jar
+target imports code that "lives" in .jars/.eggs from elsewhere,

 refer to them here.